Tuition & Fees

 The only official source for information on tuition and fees at the University of Colorado Denver is the Bursar's Office.
 However, to give potential applicants a general idea of the costs of the program, the table below uses recent figures to provide estimated costs for each year of the program, assuming a student follows the program's sample curriculum.

 The Clinical Health Psychology PhD Program guarantees funding support for students in their first year.
-That support takes the form of payment of tuition and fees and employment for which students earn $15,000 per academic year.
-To this point, the porgram has been able to fully fund all students at this level throughout their time in the program.
+That support takes the form of payment of tuition and fees and employment for which students typically earn $15,000 per academic year.
+To this point, the program has been able to fully fund all students at this level throughout their time in the program.

 Credits per Semester & Tuition Cost (est.)*